HosseinDvz/PDFTableExtractor/README.md

 Check this repository's folder for examples of extracted tables (https://github.com/HosseinDvz/PDFTableExtractor/blob/main/validated_tables/).

 ## Technical Details
-This project leverages advanced deep learning and image processing techniques to achieve accurate table extraction:
+This project combines deep learning and image processing techniques to extract tables from PDFs with high accuracy:

-- **DEtection TRansformer (DETR)** for detecting table regions.
-I do not utilize the transformer part of DETR, which detects the structure of tables.
+- **DEtection TRansformer (DETR)** is used to detect the locations of tables within PDF pages.
+  *Note: The transformer module within DETR, typically used for structure recognition, is not utilized in this project.*

-- **EasyOCR** for extracting text and coordinates.
+- **EasyOCR** is employed to extract both text content and bounding box coordinates from the detected table regions.

-- **Custom Python functions** for table reconstruction from the output of OCR.
-These functions are the replacement of the transformer part of DETR.
-- **Validation** for sending the pair of table images and constructed tables to Gemini for correcting possible OCR errors.
+- **Custom Python logic** reconstructs the tables using the OCR output.
+This logic effectively replaces the structural parsing functionality usually handled by DETR's transformer component.
+The out put of thid step can be find in **csv_tables** folder

+- **Validation with Gemini**: Each table image and its reconstructed version are sent to Google's Gemini model to correct potential OCR errors.
+The validation is optimized to stay within the limits of Gemini’s free tier by sending minimal, structured data.

 ## Contribution
 Contributions are welcome!
 Please follow these steps: